sbowl001/ios-documents-objc/README.md

 #### NSString Category

-1. Create a new *Objective-C file* in "File > New File > Objective-C...".
+1. Create a new *Objective-C file* in "File > New File > Objective-C File".
 Set its name to "WordCount".
 For the "File Type" select "Category".
 For the "Class", choose `NSString`
 2. Add an instance method called `wordCount` that returns an `int` to the category.
 In the implementation, this should simply return the amount of words in the string.

 #### Model